 MPRs VA has established Minimum Property Requirements (MPRs) to protect the interests of to guaranty of the loan by VA.

 Veterans, lenders, servicers, and VA.
-Properties must meet these requirements prior
+Properties must meet these requirements prior property to ensure that it is sufficient for the amount of the proposed loan.

 Appraisal is Not a Home Inspection